Pwera/Kubernetes-Notes/README.md

 - Container Network Interface (CNI).
 Software that provides libraries/ plugins for network interface within containers eg. Calico, Weave.
 - An Overlay Network eg. Flannel
+Docker uses host-private networking, using the docker0 virtual bridge and veth interfaces would require being on that host to communicate.
 </details>

 ###### Network Policy